ismailazdad/NetflixClone_Capacitor_Android/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### Tools used
- - React
+ - using Route maping for rendering mutliples pages with react router
  - Bootstrap modal
- - Hook with UseState and UseEffect to synchronize api call and transition style effect synchronization
+ - Hooks with UseState and UseEffect to synchronize api call and transition style effect synchronization
  - React Router with parameters(dynamic route generation).
  - TMDB Api
+ - handle environment variable with .env

 ### Preview